nabeelvalley/website/static/content/blog/2020/20-01/gatsby-migration-1.md

 1. `/` which will render the `Home` component
 2. `/blog` which will render the `Blog` component
-3. `/blog/:slug` which will render the `Post` component with the given `slug`
+3. `/blog/:slug` which will render the `Post` component and retrieve the data based on the given `slug`
 4. `/*` which will match any other routes and render the `NotFound` component

-In the [next post](../18-01/gatsby-migration-2) we're going to look at how to take what we have so far and transform this application into a Gatsby one
+In the next post we're going to look at how to take what we have so far and transform this application into a Gatsby one, but for now it may be useful to think about what kind of steps we may need to take if we'd like to make this a static website based on the way our current routes work

 > Nabeel Valley